wintala/Stock-site/README.md

 # Stock grapher web app

-I was trying to find minimalistic page that makes possible to easily graph and compare visually multiple stocks with different weights and allocations.
+Minimalistic page that makes possible to easily graph and compare visually multiple stocks with different weights and allocations.
-I didn't find any so I made my own.
 Created for learning purposes.

 ---